thavlik/machine-learning-portfolio/experiments/deeplesion/README.md

 ![](images/initial_localization.png)

 The model appears to be making mistakes characteristic of non-experts by inaccurately localizing the lesion to any "lesion-like" blob, such as a cross section of intestine or aorta.
-Instances where the model fails to localize to anything remotely lesion-like (top right tile) suggest these examples may be "harder" than those in the training split.
+Instances where the model fails to localize to anything remotely lesion-like (top left tile) suggest these examples may be "harder" than those in the training split.

 ## Materials & Methods
 ### Initial Attempt